frederic-perez/AmE-dictionary/dictionary.md

 __southpaw__ :two: _n_ A left-handed boxer who leads with the right hand. _To fight a southpaw._ _Informal_ A left-hander in any sphere. _Southpaws are handy at math and spatial reasoning._ _:es: zurdo_
 __sow__
 __spangled__
-__spat__ _This spat demonstrated that Rogozin is trying to prove that he's set to revamping the industry._
+__spat__ :two: :shit: _This spat demonstrated that Rogozin is trying to prove that he's set to revamping the industry._
 __spate__ :three: /speɪt/ _n_ A large number of similar things coming in quick succession. _Syn_ series, succession, run _A spate af hate speech._ _A spate of cross-border attacks._
 __spearhead__ (spearheaded, spearheading) :four: _v_ Lead (an attack or movement). _He's spearheading a campaign to reduce the number of accidents at work._ _Syn_ lead, head, front
 __special-team__